- Heating Systems

 High resolution imaging and thermal scanning

-If the visual inspection yielded limited or no information (which is common if ducts are concealed and not accessible), we can insert a high-resolution imaging camera to see crushed, broken, blocked and/or dirty ducts on a video monitor.
+If the visual inspection yielded limited or no information (which is common if ducts are concealed and not accessible), we can insert a high-resolution imaging camera that we utilize for our energy audits to see crushed, broken, blocked, leaky or dirty ducts on a video monitor.

 A thermal scan may show blocked heat/cooling or an area of leakage or a broken duct.
 The camera detects heat patterns and changes in the temperature of your duct system.
 These readings allow our technicians to locate problems and can potentially prevent a potential system failure and save you money on costly repairs and downtime.

 Seldom does no/low airflow require invasive measures such as cutting holes in drywall and patching.
-But when we do have to open a small area of a wall or ceiling to access the problem, we have skilled craftsmen that can repair the opening and make it like it new.
+But when we do have to open a small area of a wall or ceiling to access the problem, we have skilled craftsmen that can repair the opening and make it like new when we’re done.

-This blog post assumes that your ducts had always good airflow and then one day you have no/low airflow from a duct.
+This blog post assumes you have always had good airflow and that one day, you had no/low airflow from a duct.

-But If parts of your home have always had no/low airflow and have not been comfortable, it's usually the result of an inadequate duct system installation when the house was built or the equipment replaced.
-We can test the performance of your duct system to determine how effectively and efficiently it is working and if it is limiting your comfort, equipment performance, and impacting your energy bills regardless of the age of your equipment.
+But if parts of your home have always had no or low airflow and have never been comfortable, it’s usually the result of inadequate duct system installation from when the house was built or the equipment was replaced.
+We can test the performance of your duct system to determine how effectively and efficiently it is working and if it is limiting your comfort, equipment performance, and impacting your energy bills, regardless of the age of your equipment.